Megwana/whatcamefirst/README.md

 ### Colour Scheme

-The colour scheme I wanted to have neutral elements such as black and white partnered with bright colours for 'correct' and ;incorrect' answers.
-In addition to this, a bright blue to be neutral between the red and green when trying to select an option.
-The blue also nicely connects on theme with the historic illustration of the Egyptain Pyramids in the background.
+The colour scheme I wanted to have neutral elements such as black and white partnered with bright colours for 'correct' and 'incorrect' answers.
+In addition to this, I selected sky blue crayola to be neutral between the Impreial red and Malachite green when trying to select an option.
+The blue also nicely connects on theme with sky featured in the historic illustration of the Egyptain Pyramids in the background.

 ### Typography